The Wallace Collection Ticket Portal

 Book now

-Take part at the museum: This event will take place in the Theatre, Lower Ground Floor at the museum.
-Places are free but booking is essential.
+Joining Information and Format: This masterclass will take place in the Learning Studio, Lower Ground Floor at the museum.

 Book now